scipy-conference/scipy_proceedings/papers/gpustats/gpustats.rst

       float std = params[1];
       float xstd = (*x - params[0]) / std;
       return - (xstd * xstd) / 2 - 0.5 * LOG_2_PI
              - log(std);
    }

 In practice, one would hope that implementing a new probability density such as this would be as simple as writing this 4-line function.
-Unfortunately, to achieve optimal performance, the majority of one's attention must be focused on properly addressing the above essentially cache optimization problems.
-Thus, the full form of a GPU kernel implementing a pdf is typically as follows:
+Unfortunately, to achieve optimal performance, the majority of one's attention must be focused on properly addressing the above data coordination / cache optimization problems.
+Thus, the full form of a GPU kernel implementing a pdf is typically as
+follows:

 * Coordinate threads to copy (coalesce, if possible) data needed for thread block to shared memory